-The following examples assume that you have "hp64000\bin" included in your PATH variable.
+The following examples assume that you have "\hp64000\bin" included in your PATH variable.
 If not, you must supply the directory name when executing the Reader program.

-Using the Reader from MS-DOS

-The command name for the HP 64000 Reader is RHP64000.EXE.
-To execute the Reader from the command line, for example, enter:

-RHP64000 [-q] <filename>

--q This option specifies the "quiet" mode, and

-suppresses the display of messages.

-< filename> This represents the name of the HP 64000 linker

-symbol file (file.L) for the absolute file to be

-loaded.

-The following command will create the files "TESTPROG.HPA" and "TESTPROG.HPS"

-RHP64000 TESTPROG.L

-Using the Reader from the PC Interface

-The PC Interface has a file format option under the "Memory Load" command.
-After you select HP64000 as the file format, the HP 64000 Reader will operate on the file you specify.
-After this completes successfully, the PC Interface will accept the absolute and symbol files produced by the Reader.

-To use the Reader from the PC Interface:

-- 1. Start up the PC Interface. - 2.
-Select "Memory Load."
-The memory load menu will appear. - 3.
-Specify the file format as "HP64000." - 4.
-Specify the name of an HP 64000 linker symbol file (TESTFILE.L for example).

-Using the HP 64000 file that you specify (TESTFILE.L, for example), the PC Interface performs the following:

-■ It checks to see if two files with the same base name and extensions .HPS and .HPA already exist (for example, TESTFILE.HPS and TESTFILE.HPA).
+Using the Reader from MS-DOS The command name for the HP 64000 Reader is RHP64000.EXE .
+To execute the Reader from the command line, for example, enter: RHP64000 [-q] <filename></filename> -q This option specifies the "quiet" mode, and suppresses the display of messages. <filename></filename> This represents the name of the HP 64000 linker symbol file (file.L) for the absolute file to be loaded.
+The following co "TESTPROG.HF mmand will create the files "TESTPROG.HPA" and S" RHP64000 TESTPROG.L Using the Reader from the PC Interface has a file format option under the " command.
+After you select HP64000 as the file form Reader will operate on the file you specify.
+After this successfully, the PC Interface will accept the absolute produced by the Reader. you select HP64000 as the file format, the HP 64000 ate on the file you specify.
+After this completes PC Interface will accept the absolute and symbol files To use the Reade r from the PC Interface: 1.
+Start up the PC Interface.
+2. Select "I Memory Load."
+The memory load menu will appear. the file format as "HP64000."
+This will appear as the ile format. the name of an HP 64000 linker symbol file ILE.L for example). - 000 file that you specify (TESTFILE.L, for example), performs the following: extensio s to see if two files with the same base name and ons .HPS and .HPA already exist (for example, LE.HPS and TESTFILE.HPA).